-The following table sets forth the compensation paid Fiscal 2000 and for the six months ended December 31, 1999 to our Chief Executive Officer, our four most highly compensated executive officers who were serving as executive officers at the end of 2000 and an additional individual who held an executive officer position during 2000 but who was not serving as an executive officer as of December 31, 2000, each of whose total salary and bonus exceeded \$100,000 during 2000.
-We refer to each of these people in this Proxy Statement as our "named executive officers."
-From July 1, 1999 (the date on which we were incorporated in the State of Delaware) through October 18, 1999, the date of the Company's spin-off from Watts, Watts made all payments of compensation to the named executive officers on our behalf.
+The following table sets forth the compensation paid in Fiscal 2001, Fiscal 2000 and for the six months ended December 31, 1999 to our Chief Executive Officer and our four most highly compensated executive officers who were serving as executive officers at the end of 2001, each of whose total salary and bonus exceeded \$100,000 during 2001.
+We refer to each of these people in this Proxy Statement as our ''named executive officers.''
+From July 1, 1999 (the date on which we were incorporated in the State of Delaware) through October 18, 1999, the date of the Company's spin-off from Watts, Watts made payments of compensation to certain named executive officers on our behalf.
 The following table, therefore, reflects compensation paid to each named executive officer, regardless of whether such compensation was actually paid by us or by Watts.